 Recommended Credit Score

 The Bank of America Platinum Plus credit card takes the place of the retired Bank of America Visa Platinum Plus card.
-It has no annual fee, a 0 percent intro APR for first seven billing cycles and a low regular APR, making it attractive for business owners who need to finance large purchases.
+It has no annual fee, a 0% intro APR for the first seven billing cycles and a low regular APR (14.74% to 25.74% variable APR), making it attractive for business owners who need to finance large purchases.
 But it doesn’t offer rewards, so you’ll have to pair it with another credit card if you want to earn cash back or points on your expenses.

 Bank of America allows you to order an unlimited number of employee cards at no extra cost.
-Many credit issuers charge a fee for additional cards, so this is a big perk.
+Your employees are able to use their cards to make business purchases.
+Many credit issuers charge a fee for additional cards or limit how many employee cards you can have, so this is a big perk.

 One of the main Bank of America Platinum Plus benefits is travel insurance.
 As a cardholder, you’ll get $100,000 in travel accident and car rental insurance.
 You’ll also get emergency ticket replacement and assistance if you lose your luggage.